 Driving in Russia

 Cars drive on the right-hand side of the road in Russia.
-Speed limits are generally 37 miles per hour (60km/h) in urban built-up areas and 62 miles per hour (110km/h) on highways.
+Speed limits are 37 miles per hour (60km/h) in urban built-up areas and 62 miles per hour (110km/h) on highways.
 Road signs are almost all in Cyrillic so expats driving in Russia would do well to learn the local alphabet.

 Foreigners wishing to drive in Russia can use their national driver’s licence for up to six months but also require an international driver's licence.
 Expats should also carry their passport, visa and migration card with them at all times when driving a vehicle.